 Even if you’ve never rowed,

-Rowperfect Indoor Sculler is the best choice.
+the Indoor Sculler is your best choice.

 Rowing’s low impact dynamics can keep you fit and active for a lifetime.
-Until now, you could only benefit from those dynamics in a boat, on the water, usually at odd hours of the early morning!
+Until now, you could only benefit from those dynamics in a boat on the water, usually at odd hours of the early morning!

 How individuals will Benefit